 During the 2019 winter break, I travelled from Vienna for Christmas to Krakow for New Year’s Eve.
 In between these cities, we spent a single day in Bratislava.
 The city is only an hour from Vienna by train, and cost 32.40 euros total for the three of us.

-We arrived in the capital of Slovakia on December 26, in the evening.
-We walked to our hostel from the bus station, then went out in search of food.
+We arrived in the capital of Slovakia in the evening of December 26.
+We walked from the bus station to our hostel to check in.
+Then, we went out in search of food.
 We stayed at Hostel Blues, which was located conveniently near the city centre, making the main sights accessible on foot.
-We ate a quick dinner at the end of the street.
-I got falafel from Kuskus Fast Food which was quite good!
-My non-vegetarian friends got McDonald’s.

 Our guides led us through the streets of Bratislava, starting at a small pub and continuing to a string of interesting types of establishments.
 While I don’t remember the names of the bars we stopped at, we remembered the tourist advice our guides gave us to see the next day, including some great food options!